 This is a two-story, garden-style apartment building with one- and two-bedroom apartments.
 These units are not equipped with sprinklers.
 Each apartment has a non-networked (stand-alone) hard-wired carbon monoxide/smoke detector with battery backup.
 Batteries are changed annually as routine maintenance.
 There are fire extinguishers and networked fire alarm pull stations in multiple locations in each courtyard.
 The system can only be activated by the courtyard pull stations that activate exteriors bells (no networked horns or strobe lights in the apartments).
 The networked fire alarm system is continuously monitored by the Department of Campus Safety.
 This networked fire alarm system is tested annually.
 Evacuation drills are not performed at this facility, but students have been provided with the evacuation location.
-Starting in Fall 2022, Bowles Residence Complex will no longer house students.
+APU no longer owns the Bowles Residence Complex as of Fall 2022.